DoD-Platform-One/vault/docs/production-ha.md

             -----END CERTIFICATE-----
     ```
 1. Your cluster CSI storage should be configured with Reclaim Policy set as "Retain", otherwise you will loose data.
-1. S3 storage is a valid configuration but BigBang does not recommend it because it is not cloud agnostic and and is not compatible with many air-gap environments.
+1. S3 storage is a valid configuration but BigBang does not provide documentation because S3 is not cloud agnostic and is not compatible with many air-gap environments.
 1. The internal server name when deployed with BigBang chart is ```vault-vault-X.vault-vault-internal```.
 If you delpoy separately from BigBang then the internal server name is ```vault-X.vault-internal```
     ```yaml